 - Detangle when there’s conditioner in your hair: Another great way to avoid losing too much hair is to detangle your hair in the shower after you’ve applied conditioner to it.
 Just run a wide-toothed comb – not a brush! – through the lower half of your hair to remove all knots and tangles easily.

 - Detangle your hair when it’s semi-dry: If you lose huge clumps of hair when you’re brushing it, it’s probably because you’re doing it right after you step out of the shower this will break the hair.
 Your hair is delicate and most prone to breakage when it is wet (6).
-So, wait until your hair is about 70% dry before you detangle it with a boar bristle brush or a wide-toothed comb.
+So, don’t just pick any comb or brush and start detangling your delicate tresses.
+Wait until your hair is about 70% dry before you detangle it with a boar bristle brush or a wide-toothed comb.
 Though it is safe to brush your hair when it is completely dry.

 [ Read: Best Hair Care Tips And Ticks ]